 As with any investment market, real estate can be somewhat unpredictable.
 If you’re leveraging your investments, then it’s important to understand the financial instruments that you’re using and how best to take advantage of them to maximize your return on investment.
-In this post, we’re going to talk about blanket loans, what they are, and specific scenarios in which blanket loans make sense as a financial instrument for long-term investing success.
+In this post, we’re going to talk about blanket loans, what they are, and specific scenarios in which rental portfolio loans make sense as a financial instrument for long-term investing success.

 What is a Blanket Loan?

-Private lenders love to come up with fun names for their products.
+Private real estate lenders love to come up with fun names for their products.
 The term “blanket loan” gets its name from the idea of a blanket covering a large area.
 In this case, it’s one loan that covers multiple investment properties, often on a long-term basis.
 For example, if you own 5 properties and you want to refinance all of them at once under one single long-term rental loan, you could take out a blanket loan.

 Use Cases for Blanket Loans

 Simply put, blanket loans work best for real estate investors and landlords who own multiple properties and do not plan on selling any one of those properties at any point in the near future.
 They work best for established investors who are seeking to simplify their finances and maximize cash flow from their investment properties.
 Let’s say you’ve purchased and rehabbed ten homes over the last two years, and you know that you want to hold onto 5 of them in the long term.
 If you’re paying 5 separate mortgages for each of those properties, it often makes sense to bundle them together into one low-rate mortgage so you only have one monthly payment to make, which in many cases is lower than it would be for 5 separate loans.

 Blanket loans make even more sense when interest rates are at low points, as you’ll be locking in that low rate over an extended period of time, increasing your future cash flow and maximizing your return on your investment.